 Viviani's Theorem is named after Vincenzo Viviani, a 17th century mathematician, who was a student of Evangelista Torricelli, the inventor of the barometer.
 The theorem states the surprising result that the sum of the (perpendicular) distances from a point to the sides of an equilateral triangle is constant.
 The theorem generalizes to (convex) polygons that are equilateral or equi-angled, or to 2n-gons with opposite sides parallel as shown respectively by the three interactive sketches below.
-Drag point P or any of the red vertices to explore the results.

 A learning activity with a worksheet that guides learners to discover and formulate Viviani's theorem, and to explain why (prove) that it is true, together with the further explorations below, is given in my book Rethinking Proof with Sketchpad.